Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Make sure your family or someone in your home knows how to change the power supply and care for your device.

-The power company will need to be notified to place you on a priority list to have your power restored first in case of a power outage.
+Notify the power company that you have a VAD.
+The power company will place you on a priority list to have your power restored first in case of a power outage.
 Your VAD coordinator can assist you with this.
 It should be done prior to your discharge from the hospital.

 Carry an ID card that identifies your device.